ruliancruz/cade-buffet-vue/README.md

 With the Cadê Buffet app running, all you'll need to do is open the `index.html` file in a web browser and start to use it!

-The default API URL is http://localhost:3000/, you can change it at `API_URL` on `/main.js`
+The default API URL is http://localhost:3000/, you can change it at `API_URL` on `main.js` file

 ## Development Progress